kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 Create a branch working on a feature means there is a point in time to bring it back to the **main** branch.

-There is a way to merge using command line and github desktop, but using Github to do it is highly recommended.
+There is a way to merge using command line and github desktop, but **using Github to perform this task is highly recommended**.

 ```bash
 ➜  git-example git:(some-other-feature) git checkout master